Lawrence Renes

 Cultural Ambassador for Music: Republic of Malta

-Dutch-Maltese conductor Lawrence Renes is highly regarded in both the operatic and symphonic spheres, praised for his impeccable ability to balance orchestra and singers and for delivering performances of passion, nuance and style.
+Dutch-Maltese conductor Lawrence Renes garners acclaim in both operatic and symphonic realms for his remarkable talent in balancing orchestra and singers, delivering performances brimming with passion, nuance, and style.

 Show More

-Formerly Music Director of the Royal Swedish Opera, his repertoire there ranged from Mozart through to the 21st Century.
-An energetic champion of contemporary repertoire, he is particularly associated with the music of John Adams (having conducted productions of Nixon in China at San Francisco Opera and Doctor Atomic at both English National Opera and De Nederlandse Opera — the DVD of the latter was named as one of the Ten Best Classical Recordings of the Year for 2008 in The New Yorker – and orchestral works with London and Hong Kong philharmonic orchestras, Mahler Chamber Orchestra and Royal Stockholm Philharmonic Orchestra) but also with George Benjamin, Mark Anthony Turnage, Guillaume Connesson and Robin de Raaff.
+Formerly Music Director of the Royal Swedish Opera, Renes’ repertoire there ranged from Mozart through to the 21st Century.
+An energetic champion of contemporary repertoire, he is particularly associated with the music of John Adams, having conducted productions of Nixon in China at San Francisco Opera and Doctor Atomic at both English National Opera and De Nederlandse Opera, as well as orchestral works with London and Hong Kong Philharmonic orchestras, Mahler Chamber Orchestra and Royal Stockholm Philharmonic Orchestra.
+He has also worked closely with Guillaume Connesson, Robin de Raaff, George Benjamin and Mark-Anthony Turnage.

 HarrisonParrott represents Lawrence Renes for worldwide general management.